 The District's assessed value as of January 1 of each year is used by the District in establishing its tax rate (see "TAXING PROCEDURES-Valuation of Property for Taxation").
-The following represents the composition of property comprising the 2017 through 2020 Certified Taxable Assessed Valuations and 2021 Preliminary Assessed Valuation, which is subject to review and downward adjustment prior to certification.
+The following represents the composition of property comprising the 2020 through 2024 Certified Taxable Assessed Valuations.
 Taxes are levied on taxable value certified by the Appraisal District as of January 1 of each year.
+An accurate breakdown of the Estimated Taxable Assessed Valuation as of March 1, 2025 is not available as of the date hereof.